emiljdd/Tweepy-SparkTwitterI/README.md

 HDFS
 And more

-# Project:
+## Project:
-Our project will consist using Python 3.6 to set up a live data streaming pipeline with Twitter using the tweepy package and Spark.
+This project will consist of two phases.
+The first phase of our project will consist using Python 3.6 to set up a live data streaming pipeline with Twitter using the tweepy package and Spark.
 The tag word we will use is 'Steelers', which was chosen for two reasons:
-Originally from a suburb of Pittsburgh, Pennsylvania The Natinal Football season is getting under way.
+Originally from a suburb of Pittsburgh, Pennsylvania The National Football season is getting under way.

+The second phase will be to analyze the top 10 tweets.
+Once the specified number of tweets have been obtained, we will analyze each individual tweet and attempt to rank the top 10 most popular tweets using the hashtag marker.

+A dashboard type visualization will be the final phase, which will consist of a bar plot using the matplotlib and seaborn library.
+Our dashboard will up date in real time as the tweets are collected.

-## Data
+## Data:
+The data will consist of pulling tweets from twitter that contain the tag word "Steelers' until a total of 10,000 tweets have been obtained.